 Equal Playing Field

 With IngramSpark, you can achieve a physical product (whether print book or ebook) with the same quality standards that the publishing industry expects, meaning your print book has the same binding, trim sizes, paper weights, return status, wholesale discount, and beyond as books created by traditional publishers.
-IngramSpark also offers you the same global distribution options as traditional publishers receive, making your title available to over 39,000 retailers and libraries worldwide and over 70 major online retailers like Amazon, Apple iBooks, and more.
+IngramSpark also offers you the same global distribution options as traditional publishers receive, making your title available to over 39,000 retailers and libraries worldwide and major online retailers like Amazon, Apple iBooks, and more.

 So the playing field has been leveled in quality and availability.
 Boom.
 Done.
 Essential?
 Yes.
 Necessary for sales?
 Yes.
 All you need?
 Absolutely not.
 Just because you're equal to the traditional publishers in quality and distribution, there's still that part they have that you may not: the business know how.
 Having a quality book to make available isn’t what sells books.
 Of course, you can’t have sales without a product and the industry can’t take you seriously without a professional product at that, but it’s the decisions you make and effort you put forth that sells books.
 Decisions you are perfectly capable of making and effort you’re more than equip to exert...with the right resources.